Eyelid Surgery (Blepharoplasty)

 Will I Need a General Anaesthetic for Laser Eyelid Surgery?

 Most patients will get a light general anaesthetic before the procedure; this ensures more comfort for the patient, since the surgeon will work in the eye region.
-If you have concerns about the use of general or local anaesthesia, please contact the Dr Lanzer Clinic or convey your concerns to your cosmetic surgeon.
+If you have concerns about the use of general or local anaesthesia, please contact the Dr Lanzer Clinic or convey your concerns to your cosmetic surgery.

 Where Is Eyelid Surgery Performed?